-Enter from Schedule D-1, the gain or (loss) from the sale or exchange of property other than a capital asset and also from involuntary conversions (other than casualty or theft).
+Enter from Schedule D-1, Sales of Business Property, the gain or (loss) from the sale or exchange of property, other than a capital asset and also from involuntary conversions (other than casualty or theft).
 Get the instructions for Schedule D-1 for more information.